 The Poisons Standard further states:

 ‘The SUSMP contains the decisions of the Secretary of the Department of Health or the Secretary's delegates regarding the classification of poisons into Schedules, as recommendations to Australian States and Territories.
 The scheduling classification sets the level of control on the availability of poisons.
-The scheduling of poisons is implemented through relevant State and Territory legislation.
+The scheduling of poisons is implemented through relevant State and Territory legislation.'

 'Poisons which are packed and sold solely for industrial, manufacturing, laboratory or dispensary use are exempt from all labelling requirements included in the SUSMP as they are covered by labelling requirements under applicable jurisdictional Work Health and Safety laws, as amended from time to time.
-Note, however that this exemption does not extend to controls on supply of these poisons.’
+Note, however that this exemption does not extend to controls on supply of these poisons’.

-Chemicals listed on any of these schedules without qualifications are not available for supply for industrial purposes.
-They should not lawfully have an industrial use in Australia.
+Chemicals listed in any of these Schedules without qualifications cannot be used for industrial purposes in Australia.
 Many of the chemicals listed on these schedules with qualifications have exclusions from the relevant schedule only under narrowly defined conditions that do not include industrial use.
-Therefore, they are not available for supply for industrial purposes.
-Please let us know if you are aware that any of these chemicals are being used in Australia for industrial purposes.
+Thus, they cannot be supplied for industrial purposes.
+Please let us know if you are aware of any of these chemicals being used in Australia for industrial purposes.

 Another large group of chemicals placed on the chemical inventory but did not have any industrial uses, were pesticide compounds.
 For example, dichlorodiphenyltrichloroethane (DDT) and dieldrin.
 Most of these chemicals are not prohibited from industrial use but we believe they have never had an industrial use.